Office Space: Plot

-Peter Gibbons is a frustrated and unmotivated programmer who works at the Texas-based Initech software company.
-Unable to stand up to his overcritical girlfriend, Anne, he is in love with local waitress Joanna but is afraid to speak to her.
-He is friends with co-workers Samir Nagheenanajar (who loathes that no one can ever pronounce his last name correctly) and Michael Bolton (who loathes being associated with the famous singer of the same name).
-Other co-workers are Milton Waddams, a meek collator who is mostly ignored by the rest of the office except Peter; and Tom Smykowski, a jaded product manager who is routinely scared of being fired.
-The staff suffers under top-heavy, callous management, especially from Initech's vice president Bill Lumbergh, whom Peter hates and avoids confronting.
-Lumbergh takes obvious delight in micromanaging all his staff in a drab monotone, particularly Milton and Peter.
-He makes Milton move his desk constantly, takes his beloved red stapler, and assigns him humiliating tasks, whilst making Peter work almost every weekend.
+Peter Gibbons is a frustrated and unmotivated programmer who works at Texas-based software company Initech.
+Unable to stand up to his overcritical girlfriend, Anne, he is in love with local waitress Joanna, but is afraid to speak to her.
+He is friends with co-workers Samir Nagheenanajar, who hates that no one can pronounce his last name, and Michael Bolton, who hates having the same name as the famous singer.
+Other co-workers include Milton Waddams, a meek collator who mumbles to himself and is mostly ignored by the rest of the office; and Tom Smykowski, a jaded product manager who is routinely scared of being fired.
+The staff suffers under top-heavy, callous management, especially from vice president Bill Lumbergh, a tedious micromanager who regularly humiliates Milton and makes Peter work almost every weekend.
+Peter hates Lumbergh but avoids confronting him.

 Anne persuades Peter to attend an occupational hypnotherapy session led by Dr. Swanson.
 Swanson hypnotizes Peter and tells him to feel relaxed and stop caring about his job until he snaps his fingers.
-However, Swanson suddenly dies of a heart attack before snapping Peter out of his relaxed state.
-Peter sleeps soundly through most of the next day, ignoring phone calls from Lumbergh and Anne, who angrily breaks up with him while confirming suspicions that she has been cheating on him.
+However, Swanson suddenly dies of a heart attack before snapping Peter out of it.
+Peter sleeps soundly through the next day, ignoring phone calls from Lumbergh and Anne, who angrily breaks up with him while confirming his suspicions that she has been cheating on him.

-While a pair of business consultants, Bob Slydell and Bob Porter ("the Bobs"), are brought in to help the company downsize, Peter begins dating Joanna, who shares his loathing of management and love of kung fu movies.
-She is required to wear "pieces of flair" (buttons allowing employees to "express themselves").
+Two business consultants are brought in to help the company downsize, and Peter begins dating Joanna.
+She works at a chain restaurant where she is required to wear "pieces of flair": buttons allowing employees to "express themselves".
 Her boss hassles her for not wearing more than the required minimum.

-Peter eventually shows up to work and casually disregards office protocol, violating the dress code and messily removing a cubicle wall blocking his view out the window.
-Impressed by Peter's frank insights into Initech's problems, the Bobs promote him despite Lumbergh's misgivings; however, Michael and Samir are both fired.
-Milton is also expected to be terminated, but it is learned that he was laid off five years ago but neither Milton nor the accounting department was notified.
-To avoid confrontation, the Bobs and Lumbergh tell accounting to cease Milton's salary payments without telling him.
-Milton is subjected to further mistreatment, including the confiscation of his stapler and the constant relocating of his desk, eventually down to the basement.
+Peter eventually shows up to work and casually disregards office protocol, stealing Lumbergh's parking space, violating the dress code, and removing a cubicle wall that blocks his view out the window.
+Impressed by Peter's frank insights into Initech's problems, the consultants promote him despite Lumbergh's misgivings; however, they lay off Michael, Samir, and Tom.
+While attempting to do the same to Milton, they learn that he had already been laid off five years prior but had not been notified and was still receiving his salary due to a payroll glitch.
+They fix the glitch and stop Milton's salary payments without telling him, while Lumbergh continues to mistreat him by confiscating his beloved red stapler and repeatedly relocating his desk, eventually down to the basement.